Canine Hot Spots: Pictures, Solutions, and Prevention

 Will my dog's hotspot go away on its own?

-While it is possible for a dog's hot spot to go away on its own, it is unlikely, for it requires that the dog completely refrain from licking or scratching the area until the skin heals.
+While it is possible for a dog's hot spot to go away on its own, it is unlikely, for it requires that the dog completely refrain from licking, scratching, or chewing at the area until the skin heals.
 If the hotspot is infected, there is a high probability that it will get worse if left untreated.

 It is strongly recommended that hot spots are treated early and consistently until they are gone.